Palya

 Check out what's on at Ayers Rock Resort during National Reconciliation Week, and see how you can get involved.

-All In with Denise Brady – 1-3 June
+All In with the Artist in Residence – 1-3 June

-Join Artist in Residence Denise Brady as she invites you to see Country, culture and community through a different perspective, using art to spark connection, understanding, and the spirit of reconciliation.
+Join our Artist in Residence as they invites you to see Country, culture and community through a different perspective, using art to spark connection, understanding, and the spirit of reconciliation.

 No bookings required.